emanuelzabka/crypt-des/README.md

 Basic implementation of the Data Encryption Standard (DES) cipher algorithm in GOLANG.

-Created for educational purposes, not optmized for large inputs.
+Created for educational purposes, not optimized for large inputs.

 ## Usage